lucas-nelson-uiuc/spotipy_analysis/Walkthrough_Document.md

 # WALKTHROUGH DOCUMENT
-To properly gather, view, and interact with the data necessary for `Spotify Analysis Dashboard`, please review this document.
+Please review this document to properly gather, view, and interact with the data necessary for `Spotify Analysis Dashboard`

 ### Table of Contents